 - Physiatrists (physical medicine & rehabilitation physicians)

 Your child is still growing, which means his or her healthcare needs are different from adults.
 With our pediatric expertise, we bring an experienced understanding of the special needs of children to our advanced diagnosis and treatment of movement disorders in children and young adults.

 Our pediatric excellence has brought nationwide recognition of our resources and programs.
-U.S. News & World Report ranked us among the best in the nation in eight specialties in their 2019-20 Best Children's Wisconsins report.
+U.S. News & World Report ranked us among the best in the nation in their Best Children's Wisconsin's report.